 You don't have to go crazy and get Flash and HTML and all the trimmings (unless you want to, and know how).
 There are excellent places such as Homestead, AOL, and Yahoo among others that will allow you to do a site at a reasonable price.

 If you have done all this, now we know that you are indeed SERIOUS about your career.
 And since you are, you might decide to go shopping for a Talent Consultant, Talent Manager (both services by A1 Superstars!) and agents.

 The key is, that you will have to submit, submit and submit.
 It is not uncommon to have sent 100 submissions and received only 5 responses.
 You must understand there are thousands of other actors doing the same thing that you are.

 That is why a talent manager can help you.
 One, they can also submit on your behalf, and that gives you even more submissions going out for you, and two, when you submit and you have a manager, it shows that another professional thought enough about your possible talent to take you under their wing.
 It can only help.
-If you are fortunate enough to be represented by A1 Talent Success! or any other excellent talent management company, count your blessings and work closely with them!
+If you are fortunate enough to be represented by A1 Superstars! or any other excellent talent management company, count your blessings and work closely with them!